hrishikesh-2000/hrishikesh-2000/README.md

 ## 💼 Currently Working On
 - Building and optimizing data pipelines with Azure Data Factory and Databricks for large-scale data ingestion.
 - Implementing Medallion Architecture and creating curated business views in SQL for data modeling.
+- 🔭 I’m currently working on **ETL pipeline for Stock Market (haven't created a repo yet, working locally on my desktop as of 29th Oct 2024)**
+- 🌱 I’m currently learning and expanding my knowledge in **Docker, PySpark, Python DSA, and Kafka**

 ## 📘 Currently Learning
 - Deepening my knowledge of PySpark for handling large-scale data applications.